Luluee/supdevinci/README.md

 4. Create a NodePort service for service that require public exposure
 5. Make sure you use `ConfigMap` for everything related to application configs and `Secrets` for everything related to sensitive data.

-   - Please NEVER EVER commit sensitive informations in cloud.
+   - Please NEVER EVER commit sensitive informations in github.
 You can replace the values of sensitive informations with <PLACE_HOLDERS>

 **_Note:_** Please be aware that I have provided a docker compose yaml file that you can refer for some useful informations in order to build your kubernetes manifests.